psycopg/psycopg/docs/api/pool.rst

    :param num_workers: Number of background worker threads used to maintain the
                        pool state.
 Background workers are used for example to create new connections and to clean up connections when they are returned to the pool.
-Default: 3.
-   :type num_workers: `!int`
+   :type num_workers: `!int`, default: 3

    .. automethod:: wait
    .. automethod:: connection